 Patagonia Boys' Down Sweater Jacket

-The Boys’ Down Sweater is warm, compressible and layers easily for extra warmth in colder conditions.
+The Boys’ Down Sweater is warm and compressible, and layers easily for extra warmth in colder conditions.
 Insulated with 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products).

 - 600-fill-power 100% Recycled Down (duck and goose down reclaimed from down products) is compressible and warm; quilt-through construction keeps down in place